canada-ca/digital-playbook-guide-numerique/docs/fr/vues.md

     1. Click the "Sync account"
     1. Enable integration for the &lt;username&gt;/digital-playbook-guide-numerique repository
     1. Do a new push to the branch used to create the view (e.g., make a change and commit it).
     1. Go to the branches page and wait for the Travis-CI build to complete.
-If the build fails then review the Travis-CI log (can either be reached through the Travis-CI website or or by clicking the red "x" and then clicking Travis-CI).
+If the build fails then review the Travis-CI log (can either be reached through the Travis-CI website or by clicking the red "x" and then clicking Travis-CI).

 <!-- markdownlint-enable MD034 -->